stefanwalther/deploy-docker-swarm/local-bash/README.md

 ## Todos

+- [ ] Docker-compose
 - [ ] Better error handling
+- [ ] Security setup, SSL generation
+- [ ] Expose configuration to be arguments
 - [ ] If there is not default docker-machine, then we run into troubles.

 ## Reference links

-Some articles which inspired this approach.
+Some articles which inspired this work.

 - [Create a swarm cluster with Docker 1.12 swarm mode](http://lucjuggery.com/blog/?p=566) - Great article, thx a lot.